AnasAlsallak/AnasAlsallak/README.md

 I'm proficient in two languages, both in terms of programming and spoken languages:

-- 🚀 Arabic: Mother tuonge.
+- 🚀 Arabic: Mother tongue.
 - 🌟 English: Fluent.

 <br>Feel free to connect with me in any of these languages, whether it's about coding or just a friendly chat! <br><br>